betterscientificsoftware/bssw.io/Articles/Blog/2026-07-moab-visit.md

 A coarse whole global ocean model, using polygonal elements (hexagons extruded in depth), is characterized by the [MPAS](https://mpas-dev.github.io/MPAS-Analysis/1.2.7/index.html) modeling and simulation application.
 A handful of much higher resolution regional models (using structured ijk hexahedral meshes), outlined in red, are characterized by the [ROMS](https://www.pnnl.gov/projects/seahorce) modeling and simulation application.
 Some insets represent critical regions of open ocean while others represent inland water bodies such as the Chesapeake Bay.
-Both MPAS and ROMS use MOAB to store and manage the data and, in particular, to also handle coupling between the global and regional models.
+Both MPAS and ROMS use MOAB to store and manage the data and, in particular, also to handle coupling between the global and regional models.

-The global ocean visualization, above, involves a number of different MOAB data sources and plots of those sources together with VisIt's **Threshold** operator set to display different features of interest.
+The global ocean visualization involves a number of different MOAB data sources and plots of those sources together with VisIt's **Threshold** operator set to display different features of interest.
 These multiple plots were then layered, somewhat tediously, as concentric, spherical shells using VisIt's **Transform** operator with various [cmocean](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/MakingItPretty/Color_tables.html#the-cmocean-color-tables) color maps applied.
-This helps to provide context for individual inset regions.
+This approach helps to provide context for individual inset regions.

 Of the [150+ database plugins](https://github.com/visit-dav/visit/tree/develop/src/databases) in VisIt, [MOAB](https://github.com/visit-dav/visit/tree/develop/src/databases/MOAB) is the only plugin employing SSF collective parallel I/O via HDF5.